-An investment center is an investment division or department or unit or responsibility center within an organization.
-Instead of classifying this one as cost or profit centers, the organization classifies this unit as an investment center.
+An investment center is an investment division or department or unit, or responsibility center within an organization.
+Instead of classifying this one as a cost or profit center, the organization classifies this unit as an investment center.
 And this unit/center remains responsible for its own revenue, expenses, and assets.
 The activities of such units may be totally different from the organizations’ core operations and mostly relates to the utilization of capital.
 Hence, usually, it is called an investment division.

 All three factors (revenue, expenses, and assets) determine the performance of such a business unit.
-However, the key differentiator, in this case, is that this center’s performance is judged by its use of capital and return on assets it generates.
-Rather than judging the performance based on its costs and profits like any other cost or profit center.
+However, in this case, the key differentiator is that this center’s performance is judged by its use of capital and the return on assets it generates, rather than judging the performance based on its costs and profits like any other cost or profit center.

 ROI – Key Performance Benchmark

-As we discussed above return on assets or ROI (return on investment) remains the core yardstick or the core concept of the investment division or center.
+As we discussed above, return on assets or ROI (return on investment) remains the core yardstick or the core concept of the investment division or center.
 Because this indicator helps management to judge/evaluate/compare the performance of this division.
-Such a concept usually suits the organizations having a massive investment in fixed assets.
+Such a concept usually suits the organizations with a massive fixed-asset investment.
 The finance departments of the department store are a good example of investment centers.

 There are three main characteristics of an investment center, and these are:

-- Like any other profit centres, this division also remains and treated as an independent business unit.
-And this division remains responsible for its own revenues, expenses and assets.
+- Like any other profit center, this division also remains and is treated as an independent business unit.
+And this division remains responsible for its own revenues, expenses, and assets.